-The center is open one night a week.
-Please call the Wellness Center at (630) 617-3565 for evening, Summer Term and January Term hours.
+Please call the Wellness Center at (630) 617-3565 for Summer and January Term hours.
 Appointments Scheduled appointments are necessary.
 However, if you are unable to wait for an appointment due to the nature of your illness, injury or other health care need, you should come to the Wellness Center for immediate attention.
-If the Wellness Center is closed, you may receive care at the Elmhurst Memorial Hospital emergency department or one of its immediate care facilities in Elmhurst or Lombard.
+If the Wellness Center is closed, you may receive care at the Elmhurst Memorial Hospital emergency department or one of its immediate care facilities in Elmhurst, Lombard or Addison.
 Student health services include: